HielkeMaps/hielkemaps.github.io/wiki/veinminer/integration.md

 ##### Hi there!

 This guide explains how to integrate your custom Add-On with VeinMiner using Minecraft's scriptevent system.
-By following these instructions, you can register your custom trees and axes, allowing them to work seamlessly with VeinMiner's tree-cutting functionality!
+By following these instructions, you can register your custom ores and pickaxes, allowing them to work seamlessly with VeinMiner's ore mining functionality!

-Really nothing too complicated, but make sure you read everything! ^^

 ___
 #### Registering Your Add-On